Glyn Shaw: Rugby League

 Despite being appointed captain at Neath in 1977, Shaw changed codes and signed for rugby league side Widnes in November of the same year.
 He made his début for Widnes in a midweek evening match against New Hunslet at the Leeds Greyhound Stadium on Elland Road, Leeds, where he entertained the crowd even before taking to the pitch, by doing "one arm pressups" during his warm up.
 Almost immediately he was selected for the won caps for Welsh national team against France and Australia in 1978.
 Further caps for Wales followed in 1980 against France, and England, in 1981 against England, in 1982 against Australia, and in 1984 against England.
 In 1980 he was chosen to play for Great Britain against New Zealand.
 During his four seasons at Widnes, Shaw appeared in two Challenge Cup finals.
-The first in the 12–3 victory over Wakefield Trinity in the 1978–79 Challenge Cup Final at Wembley Stadium, London on Saturday 5 May 1979, and two years later he was an substitute in the 18-9 victory over Hull Kingston Rovers in the 1980–81 Challenge Cup Final at Wembley Stadium on Saturday 2 May 1981.
+The first in the 12–3 victory over Wakefield Trinity in the 1978–79 Challenge Cup Final at Wembley Stadium, London on Saturday 5 May 1979, and two years later he was a substitute in the 18-9 victory over Hull Kingston Rovers in the 1980–81 Challenge Cup Final at Wembley Stadium on Saturday 2 May 1981.

 Two County Cup final victories also appeared in Shaw's record: at right- in Widnes' 15-13 victory over Workington Town in the 1978 Lancashire Cup Final at Central Park, Wigan on Saturday 7 October 1978, and played right- in the 11-0 victory over Workington Town in the 1979 Lancashire Cup Final at The Willows, Salford on Saturday 8 December 1979.

 Three losing Player's Trophy finals also featured during his time at Widnes.
 Shaw played right- in Widnes' 4-9 defeat by Warrington in the 1977–78 Players No.6 Trophy Final at Knowsley Road, St. Helens on Saturday 28 January 1978, played right- in the 16-4 victory over Warrington in the 1978–79 John Player Trophy Final at Knowsley Road, on Saturday 28 April 1979, played right- in the 0-6 defeat by Bradford Northern in the 1979–80 John Player Trophy Final at Headingley Rugby Stadium, Leeds on Saturday 5 January 1980.

 In November 1981, Shaw left Widnes for Wigan for a transfer fee of £25,000.
 The only major final he played for Wigan was at left- in Wigan's 15-4 victory over Leeds in the 1982–83 John Player Trophy Final at Elland Road, Leeds on Saturday 22 January 1983.

 In November 1984 Shaw left Wigan for Warrington for whom he played until November the following year.
 A transfer to Rochdale Hornets followed but after only eight appearances for the Hornets he retired early in 1986.